-The Electric Utility Director has overall functional management of the Electric Utility and provides oversight of the Electric Utility.
+The Electric Utility Director has overall functional management of the Electric

+Utility and provides oversight of the Electric Utility.
 The Director utilizes Assistant Electric Utility Directors for division oversight.
+The Electric Utility Director is responsible for executing the Plan.

 The Electric Operations Manager oversees the daily electric utility operations, including; construction; maintenance; energy control; vegetation management; and other ancillary duties.
-The Electric Operations Manager maintains functional management of assigned sections within the Electric Utility and reports to an Assistant Electric Utility Director.
+The Electric Operations Manager maintains functional management of assigned sections within the Electric Utility and reports to an Assistant Electric Utility Director or the Director.
 The Electric Utility Director has designated the Electric Operations Manager with the authority to implement, execute and modify the Plan as necessary.